 • AFRICOM

-• Joint Task Force Guantanamo Bay
+• Joint Task Force Guantanamo Bay (SOUTHCOM)

 • United Nations Missions

-Members must complete the mandatory training courses located on the NKO/Navy E-learning page and print out the completion certificates.
+Members must complete the mandatory training courses located on the Navy E-learning page and print out the completion certificates.
 Additional information concerning IA assignments is located on NKO.
 Members must also update the Navy Family Accountability and Assessment System (NFAAS) with point of contact and family information.
-The parent command/NOSC must update BUPERS On-Line (BOL) to report the suitability screening determination.
+The parent command/NRC must update BUPERS On-Line (BOL) to report the suitability screening determination.
 All pre-deployment requirements must be completed prior to the member’s transfer to the Navy Mobilization Processing Site (NMPS) designated in their orders.
 The NMPS acts as the quality assurance checkpoint to ensure sailors have completed all pre-deployment suitability screening requirements and are found suitable for deployment.
 Members will be issued uniforms at the NMPS.

 Uniform Guidance